Mort Thompson: Early life and career

 On May 28, 1952, United World Films, a subsidiary of Universal Pictures, became front page news as The Hollywood Reporter broke the story of UWF's impending episodic television debut.
 Starring Thompson and veteran supporting player Cliff Clark, the series was entitled Fighting Man; it was to be directed by George Blair and supervised by Malcolm Boylan, with filming set to start, June 2.
 Yet despite subsequent trade paper reports echoing THR (including followups from Boxoffice, Broadcasting Telecasting, and Ross Reports on Television, confirming that filming had indeed begun with the personnel previously cited), no further update was ever published, nor does it appear that any portion of this projected series ever aired.

-In October 1953, Thompson became the peculiarly conspicuous co-star of a Patrick Peyton/Family Theater-produced project entitled Inspiration, Please, a series of 12 one-minute TV spots debuting the following month.
-(Note: This series bears no relation to the like-named, religious-themed 1995 quiz show)Cast as himself (drawing on his own wartime experience at Okinawa), Thompson was the sole contemporary presenter amidst a roster otherwise composed solely of actors impersonating historical figures such as Ben Franklin, Abe Lincoln, Queen Victoria, Alexis Carrel, Patrick Henry, Louis Pasteur, Marconi, Marx, Jefferson, Joseph Haydn, Francis of Assisi, and Mother Teresa.
+In October 1953, Thompson became the peculiarly conspicuous co-star of a Patrick Peyton/Family Theater Productions project entitled Inspiration, Please, a series of 12 one-minute TV spots debuting the following month.
+(Note: This series bears no relation to the like-named, religious-themed 1995 quiz show) Cast as himself (drawing on his own wartime experience at Okinawa), Thompson was the sole contemporary presenter amidst a roster otherwise composed solely of actors impersonating historical figures such as Ben Franklin, Abe Lincoln, Queen Victoria, Alexis Carrel, Patrick Henry, Louis Pasteur, Marconi, Marx, Jefferson, Joseph Haydn, Francis of Assisi, and Mother Teresa.
 Each of these figures—Thompson, included—was there to address the meaning of prayer and faith in one's life.
 Underwritten by Joseph P. Kennedy and scripted by Fred Niblo Jr. and John T. Kelley, the series was later awarded the Freedoms Foundation's George Washington Honor Medal for "outstanding achievement in helping to bring about a better understanding of the American Way of Life during 1953," at which time—March 1954—it was also reported that "more than 250 television stations in the country are telecasting this series daily."

 Thompson's final credited screen appearance came on October 2, 1973, in "The Manhunter", the series premiere of Bill Bixby's The Magician.